Cortona1/PopulationGenerator-MicroService/README.md

 in a file named input.csv

-Next, the output will be formatted like the following:
+Next, the output will be formatted like the following in a csv file named output.csv:

 input_year,input_state,output_population_size